RuokaiYin/SATA_Sim/README.md

 # SATA_Sim

+## What's New:

+2023-Mar-15:

+SATA_Sim now supports the different operand size (weights and membrane potentials) for the forward stage energy estimation.

+One useful case is use the tool to estimate the energy cost improvement of the quantized SNN models (both weight and membrane potential quantization is supported).

+To check the energy cost for different operand size, simply change the 'fwd_b' variable in the energy_cal.py to the target operand size.
+Please note that we assume the weights and membrane potentials are always quantized to the same bit-width.

 ## Overview

 SATA_Sim is an energy estimation framework for Backpropagation-Through-Time (BPTT) based Spiking Neural Networks (SNNs) training with sparsity awareness.